-I passed a guy named Long-Haul, who was having shin splint troubles.
-He said CowStep was about an hour ahead of me.
+I passed a guy named Long-Hauler, who was having shin splint troubles.
+He said CowStep was about an hour ahead of me, also heading to Payson.
 Then, suddenly, Tim appeared!

-We found bags of trail magic on the other side of the underpass — we took Snickers and raisins.
+We found plastic bags filled with trail magic hanging from a tree on the other side of the underpass – score!
+We took some Snickers bars and raisins.
 Yum!
 Then we began hiking.
 Long story short, there was no other trailhead.
 So, following Guthooks, we looked for a hole in this barbed wire fence, crawled under, then hiked up to the highway.
 It was pretty easy, actually.

 Once there, the car was a bit of a hike away.
-Suddenly I spied Cake and Bear Box; Bear Box’s mom was dropping them back off.
-We chatted briefly, then she offered to drive us to our car.
+Suddenly I spied Cake and Bear Box; Bear Box’s mom was dropping them back off on the trail.
+We chatted briefly, and then she offered to drive us to our car.
 Excellent!
 She’s also a sheriff’s deputy, I believe, and she helped us figure out where Tim should park tomorrow.

 I enjoyed a wonderful shower, washed my clothes and then Tim and I went out to dinner.
+We’re staying at the lovely Comfort Inn in Payson, a great spot.
 Life is good!